 4. Window decorations that block out natural light

-Christmas window displays can look great, but if they take up all of your windows, your home will feel dark and dingy.
+Christmas window displays can look great, but if they take up all of your windows, your home will feel dark and dingy, making it one of the biggest Christmas decorating mistakes you can make.
 Colby cautions that 'natural light is essential for viewings, so make sure your decorating efforts don't block any natural light.' he also advises being mindful of not blocking out natural light with your Christmas tree – 'try placing your holiday pride away from any windows, and if you must, make sure the natural light still flows in.'

 5. Loud decorations on a neighbor's home